Rewardable Entities

 Hotspots and ECC Compact Keys

-At onboarding time, hotspots are able to sign an onboard transaction proving physical ownership of the device.
+At onboarding time, Hotspots can sign an onboard transaction proving physical ownership of the device.

 As such, the Helium Solana implementation enforces that all NFTs are unique by ECC Compact keys.